 3 Core benefits of having a product roadmap

-While collaborating with heterogeneous set of people with dynamic thought processes and varied ideas, following a product roadmap offers the much-needed consistency and a sense of direction towards the long-term outcomes.
+While collaborating with heterogeneous set of people with dynamic thought processes and varied ideas, following a product roadmap offers the much-needed consistency and a sense of direction towards the long-term outcomes, It is also imperative to utilize organizational tools for product management.
 Even if it creates an illusion of order, it becomes important to keep people on the same page.
 So, a product roadmap tends to help a startup in the following ways:

 1.It gives a sense of direction and strategic focus: When a startup introduces a new product to the market, everyone in the company is excited and optimistic about adding more and more features and being attracted to the next shiny new object.
 In the midst of varying opinions, expectations and anticipations, a product roadmap offers a strategic focus and a long-term vision about the desired outcomes from the product within a specific timeline.
 It brings the focus back to the realistic business goals and the original and strategic company mission.
 Having a product roadmap will also ensure that the product’s core values and strategies remain unaffected by new ideas and opinions of new minds.
 However, it is always advisable to keep the roadmap open to dynamic market changes and customer requirements, so there is always scope of improvements and innovations.